CeCe has served as Vice President and President of the National Association for the Education of Young Children (Affiliate).

 Oh, do you know my friend (child's first name)?
 My friend (child's first name)?
 My friend (child's first name)?
 Oh, do you know my friend (child's first name)?
 What would he like to make? ( Ask each child what he or she would like to prepare.)

 Play a memory game!
-Each child tries on a simply made chef hat, while classmates remember what recipe he or she would like to make.
+Each child tries on a simply made chef hat, while classmates remember what recipe they would like to make.

 Art Extension Activity